egafni/AI/README.md

 # AI
-Personal AI testbed and playground
+Personal AI testbed and playground.
+This is purely for personal experimentation and learning.

 to run experiments:
 ```bash